Skip to main content

 4.3.3 Probing telemetry

-Probing telemetry refers to structured data embedded within probe messages to facilitate path identification and performance measurement.
-All multi-byte integer fields MUST be transmitted in network byte order (big-endian) to ensure consistent interpretation across different architectures.
+All multi-byte integer fields MUST be transmitted in the byte order documented below to ensure consistent interpretation across different architectures.

 4.4 Component placement